No Cell Phones Allowed at Camp

 What to bring to 2nd Year

-Hiking boots or rugged low cuts - We will do some hiking and tromping in the woods.
-You will definitely need closed-toe shoes for Tuesday or they will not let you participate.
-Keen sandals are not acceptable.
-A sturdy pair of Merrells, North Face, or trail running shoes would be OK for Tuesday and Thursday.
+Shoes - We will do some tromping in the woods.
+You must have closed-toe shoes on Wednesday for Rock Climbing and Thursday for Team Building.
+Keen sandals or Chacos are not acceptable.
+A sturdy pair of sneakers or trail running shoes will be OK, preferably ones that you can snug up for climbing.
 These would be OK too if we do a night walk.

 Rafting shoes – You must have shoes or sandals that strap to your feet, or those made for rafting.
 It would be best to have a pair of shoes just for water activities so you don’t have to wear wet shoes for other activities.
 Don't forget them!